kiva/protocol-sdk-verifier/src/ui/agents/README.md

 ```
 ### `sendVerification(connectionId: string, profile: ProofRequestProfile): Promise<string>`

-This asynchronous method accepts the proof profile string and the connection ID from the invitation, starts a verification request and then returns the ID of the verification request wrapped in a Promise.
+This asynchronous method accepts the proof profile object and the connection ID from the invitation, starts a verification request and then returns the ID of the verification request wrapped in a Promise.

 If you're extending `BaseAgent`, this can be used in conjunction with `super.send()`.